The 7 Best VPN For Indonesia 2023 (Speed Tested!)

 However, the privacy and security scene in Indonesia seem to be chaotic and the government apparently does not care much about Internet freedom.
 This combined with the will to detain and prosecute puts an immense pressure on Internet users in the country.

-I feel that the use of a VPN should rank quite highly on most user’s agenda there.
+I feel that the use of a good VPN should rank quite highly on most user’s agenda there.
 This goes doubly so for foreigners who are in Indonesia for work or leisure – you certainly don’t want to run afoul of legislation and end up in an Indonesian jail – for unspecified reasons.